By Richard Mortier - 2019-10-18

 We get some additional output from the initialization of the unikernel and its successful boot, then we see our expected output, and Solo5's report of the application's successful completion.

 It's very common to pass additional runtime information to a program via command-line options or arguments.
-But a unikernel doesn't have access to a command line, so how can we pass it runtime information?
+But a unikernel doesn't have access to a command line, so how can we pass some information to it at runtime?

 parameter.